 Not every property sale goes through a bank.
 In seller financing arrangements, the property owner acts as the lender.
 Instead of paying a mortgage to a bank, the buyer makes monthly payments directly to the seller under agreed terms.
 Down payment requirements, interest rates, and repayment schedules are all negotiable between the two parties.

 A lease option (commonly called rent-to-own) is a related structure.
 You enter a rental agreement that includes the right to purchase the property at a predetermined price within a set timeframe.
 A portion of your monthly rent is often credited toward the future purchase price.
-You control the property and build toward ownership without needing a full down payment up front.
+You control the property and build toward ownership without needing a full down payment upfront.

 Both structures require careful legal documentation.
 Always have a real estate attorney review any agreement before signing.